seanpat09/seanpat09.github.io/_posts/2017-04-16-making-a-mockery.md

 }
 ```

 This test is so similar to the integration test that we might as well not have it all.
 But how else can we test it?
 That's where interfaces come.
-We'll create an interface for the AccountAssigner object, with a special method to replace or constructor.
+We'll create an interface for the AccountAssigner object, with a special method to replace the constructor.

 ```
 public class AccountAssigner implements IAccountAssigner{